w3f/polkadot-wiki-old/docs/polkadot/node/guides/how-to-nominate.md

 ![Creating an account](../../../img/guides/how-to-nominate/polkadot-dashboard-create-account.jpg)

 Once you've created your accounts you will need to acquire some DOTs.
 See the [DOTs page](../../learn/DOT.md#getting-testnet-dots) for recommendations on getting testnet DOTs.
-Each of your accounts should have at least 150 milli-DOTs to cover the existential deposit and transaction fees.
+Each of your accounts should have at least 150 milliDOTs to cover the existential deposit and transaction fees.

 ## Nominating